Last updated: November 27, 2020

 The virus that causes COVID-19 disease spreads mainly from person-to-person, between people who are in close contact with one another (within 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can be transmitted by touching your eyes, nose, mouth or inhaled through your lungs.
 In addition, it may be possible that a person can get COVID-19 by touching their own eyes, nose or mouth after touching a surface or object that has the virus on it.
 Those who unknowingly have COVID-19 and are not symptomatic can still spread the disease.

-There is currently no vaccine to prevent COVID-19.
+COVID-19 vaccinations are not available to the general public at this time.
 The best way to prevent illness is to avoid being exposed to this virus.
 Wearing a face mask or covering helps to slow the spread of the virus from person to person.

 Anne Arundel County residents should follow the Governor’s Order and the Centers for Disease Control and Prevention’s (CDC) recommendation for communities to use cloth masks as an additional public health measure to limit the spread of the virus.